AbdelStark/bitcoin-stark-demo/README.md

-# Bitcoin Circle STARK demo on Liquid
+# Bitcoin Circle STARK demo

-This repository contains everything needed to run the demo of a STARK proof verification on Liquid.
+This repository contains everything needed to run the demo of a STARK proof verification on various Bitcoin OP_CAT enabled networks.

 ## Demo